dribnet/purvs/README.md

+# PART 3
+## Zoomin' Space (v2)
+I'm straying away from my ps3 visuals, but still want to try something with blend modes.
+My idea for this was just to have an ethereal black whole structure that would become more complex and saturated with zoom.
+I'm finding the coordinate system particularly with smaller sizing hard to understand, I want to work on that more for layering different ellipses and other shapes.
+.
+.
 # PART 2
 ## Zoom Test (v1)
 Just merged in the example, trying out zooming - though it seems I've done it wrong as I'm manually making the ellipses small (e.g. 0.001).
 I'll need to wait for Tom to explain it better.